Legislation passed to amend treatment of overseas investment in production forestry

 The Treasury will continue to monitor the Act’s forestry provisions as part of its regulatory stewardship of the Overseas Investment regulatory system.
 You can find more information about the Treasury’s role in the regulatory management system and the systems we steward at Systems we steward.

 In 2018, the Overseas Investment Amendment Act changed the way overseas investments in forestry are screened under the Act.
 In recognition of the importance of inward investment to forestry, and in support of the Government’s broader forestry priorities, the changes sought to: facilitate overseas investment in forestry, by streamlining consent pathways for investments, and improve the coherence of the screening regime by ensuring all types of investments in forestry are screened.

 The 2018 Amendment Act also required a review of the operation and effectiveness of these changes to be initiated within two years of their taking effect.

 Work on this review began in 2020 and Cabinet agreed to a Terms of Reference for the Overseas Investment Act Forestry Review in 2021.

 Cabinet agreed to an amended Terms of Reference for the Overseas Investment Act 2005: Forestry Review in February 2022.
 The Associate Minister of Finance Hon David Parker announced a change in focus for the Forestry Review on 24 February 2022 to specifically focus on legislative change to:

 - remove forestry conversions from the special forestry test under the Act, and

 - improve the operation and effectiveness of the Act’s forestry provisions.

-The Treasury has progressively been publicly releasing documents, such as Cabinet papers and advice relating to the Overseas Investment (Forestry) Amendment Bill.
+The Treasury has progressively been publicly releasing documents, such as Cabinet papers and advice relating to the Overseas Investment (Forestry) Amendment Act.
 These documents can be found here: